Vitesse Models

-Vitesse was founded in 1982 as a Portuguese company making diecast cars mostly in 1:43 scale.
-It was founded in the city of Oporto and is a brand name of Cinerius, Ltd.
+Vitesse is a Portuguese company that makes diecast model cars, primarily ones of 1:43 scale.
+It was founded in 1982 the city of Oporto and is a brand name of Cinerius, Ltd.

 The Fit of Vitesse

-Because of detail and realism of the models, Vitesse gained increasing popularity in the late 1980s and 1990s.
-Models were often similar in concept to French Solido, though less toy-like and more oriented to collectors.
-Conceptually, then, Vitesse falls somewhere between Solido and the Italian Brumm in presentation.
-Though diecast, and realistic, models were rather fragile.
-Pieces tended to fall off, bodies separated from chassis and paint sometimes peeled - but in good condition they were impressive.
+Because of the detail and realism of the models, Vitesse gained increasing popularity in the late 1980s and 1990s.

 By about 1992, Vitesse had produced about 40 different models, often in top-up or top-down versions like Brumm or Rio Models.
 Offerings were made in plenty of liveries.
-For example, by 1990, the 1947 Chrysler Windsor model (a car also produced by Solido) had been produced in at least eight different versions: a plain sedan, New York City police, San Francisco Fire Brigade, Istanbul Taxi, official French government car, a French voisin 'pompiers', a Hot Springs National Park hotel taxi, and a clever Zippo lighters version with the middle of the car looking like two zippo lighters standing up together.
+For example, by 1990 the 1947 Chrysler Windsor model (a car also produced by Solido) had been produced in at least eight different versions: a plain sedan, New York City police, San Francisco Fire Brigade, Istanbul Taxi, official French government car, a French voisin 'pompiers', a Hot Springs National Park hotel taxi, and a Zippo lighters version with the middle of the car looking like two zippo lighters standing up.

-It seems the company didn't take itself too seriously.
-Vitesse referred to its rather fragile offerings as 'toys' in a rather self-deprecating manner.
-The cover of the 1990 full-color catalog showed a 1957 Buick as a planter, Citroen 2 CVs with live rabbits, a VW bug cabriolet nearly being 'driven' by a golf club, and a 1953 Caddy between two buns - our next meal in miniature.
+Vitesse referred to its rather fragile offerings as 'toys'.
+The cover of the 1990 full-color catalog showed a 1957 Buick as a planter, Citroen 2 CVs with live rabbits, a VW bug cabriolet nearly being 'driven' by a golf club, and a 1953 Cadillac between two buns.